 Delivery Channel Non-Face-to-Face Business Why If you have never met a client or controller/beneficial owner of a client, there is a risk that the client or the controller/beneficial owner of a client is not who he, she or it purports to be.
 Key Points Certain legal services in the Cayman Islands are entirely based around the concept of non-face-to-face business.
 Most notably, Supervised Firms with an international practice will commonly deal with overseas clients.
 In certain contexts, it makes sense for such business to be conducted as non-face-to-face business and for business communications to be managed by email and telephone.
 In addition to the use of robust compliance policies and procedures, firms of attorneys-at-law should consider the use of technology to bridge these delivery channel gaps such as electronic signatures, video calls and other means of third-party verification.
 Clients clearly trying to avoid meeting in person should be carefully reviewed and considered.
+34% of Supervised Firms reported that, in some instances, the origin of their client relationships was established through non-face-to-face business.

+Delivery Channel

-Delivery Intermediary Business/Introduced Business
+Intermediary Business/Introduced Business